Simply click on any of the questions to view the answer or scroll down to see all of the questions and answers.

 Please scroll down for IRS Materials.

 Effective January 1, 2011 you may no longer use your HSA to purchase over-the-counter medications without a doctor’s prescription.
-You do not need a doctor’s prescription for diabetic supplies.
-Other changes will be phased in over future years.
+However, if you get a doctor's prescription for over-the-counter drugs then you can still purchase them using your HSA.
+The rule against buying over-the-counter drugs with you HSA does not apply to non-drug over-the-counter items such as bandages or contact lenses cleaner and you do not need a doctor’s prescription for diabetic supplies.

 The new law does not change the HSA contribution limits.
 However, new rules on the definition of what is a Qualified Health Plan could change your eligibility to contribute to an HSA in 2014 or later.